egnerlab/Lab-Manual/Running-Studies/fMRI.md

     2. [Screening form](fmri_forms/MRI_Screening_Form.pdf)
     3. Latest fMRI consent form (ask lab manager)
     4. [Edinburgh Handedness Inventory](fmri_forms/Edinburgh_Handedness_Inventory.pdf)
+4. Create a folder on Box for the study (e.g. [this link](https://duke.app.box.com/folder/95308848915)) to store participants' fMRI data.
+Note, this folder should be within the [Egner lab Box folder](https://duke.app.box.com/folder/50252493002) because only that folder has unlimited storage (at least for now), and it should also be stored within the corresponding IRB protocol folder so that only people who are on that protocol can see the fMRI data (which is PHI because the files include dates of the scans, one of the [18 HIPAA identifiers](https://irb.duhs.duke.edu/node/4094)), and not other lab members who might otherwise have access to the other lab folders

 ### Preparing to run participants
-1. Participants often park at the [parking garage](https://map.concept3d.com?id=21&mrkIid=260305#!m/260305) across the street from the Children's Hospital.
+1. Participants often park at PG2, the [parking garage](https://map.concept3d.com?id=21&mrkIid=260305#!m/260305) across the street from the Children's Hospital.
 We compensate participants for the parking with parking passes that we stash in the top drawer of one of the cabinets in our lab hallway.
-To request more parking permits follow [these instructions](https://parking.duke.edu/parking/permits/department-permits/departmental-visitors).
+To request more parking permits follow [these instructions](https://parking.duke.edu/parking-validation-order-form).
 2. Tell the lab manager that you're running participants so that (s)he knows to go to the cashier's office to pay participants (you can ask Tobias about an appropriate rate to pay participants).
 Just let the lab manager know how much money you'll need and what the bill breakdown will be.
 The lab manager has to return any leftover money to the cashier's office every month, so only ask for the amount that you'll need for the next month.
 3. Ask volunteer@biac.duke.edu to advertise your study.
 You'll provide them with a list of dates and times you're free and which scanner you'd like to use, and they'll add any sign up to the BIAC scanner's corresponding online calendar (you'll receive an automatic email for every new sign up).
 The first time you correspond, you'll also need to send them this [completed form](https://wiki.biac.duke.edu/_media/biac:mri_study_recruitment_request_1_.docx).
 ### For each participant you run